shinde-rahul/ckeditor_templates/README.txt

 want to edit :
 http://drupalvm.dev/admin/config/content/formats
 - Add the templates button to the toolbar
-- By default, the templates are retrieved from this module from the file templates/ckeditor_templates.js
-- copy this file to your theme template folder and customize it x edit the image_path variable to link to you thumbnail folder x change the templates to you will be editing the templates array
+- copy the file ckeditor_templates.js.example to your theme template folder, rename it without .example and customize it : x edit the image_path variable to link to you thumbnail folder x change the templates to you will be editing the templates array